The MAMA-MIA Challenge: Advancing Generalizability and Fairness in Breast MRI Tumor Segmentation and Treatment Response Prediction: Results

 This variability is consistent with the analysis shown in Figure \ref{fig:dice_vs_tumor}, which indicates that smaller tumors achieve lower average DSC compared to moderate and large tumors.
 Notably, the performance gap between the top five and bottom five methods is largest for small tumors, suggesting that top-performing approaches yield the greatest relative improvements in this particularly challenging regime.
 Tumor size also influences performance across centers.
 Overall DSC varies by center, with the highest performance observed for GUM, followed by KAU and HCB, as shown in Figure \ref{fig:dice_center}.
 This trend may be partly explained by differences in tumor size distributions across centers: centers with a higher proportion of small tumors, most notably KAU and HCB, tend to exhibit lower DSC.

-Finally, the fairness analysis shown in Figure \ref{fig:dice_vs_subgroups} demonstrates that the top five teams consistently achieved higher average DSC than the bottom five across all subgroups.
+The fairness analysis shown in Figure \ref{fig:dice_vs_subgroups} demonstrates that the top five teams consistently achieved higher average DSC than the bottom five across all subgroups.
 Performance was largely comparable across subgroups defined by breast density, age, and menopausal status, with no systematic subgroup-specific differences observed.
 This suggests a high degree of fairness and robustness in the analyzed methods with respect to these patient characteristics.
+In addition to the fairness variables, Figure \ref{fig:dice_vs_tumorsubtype} compares segmentation performance across four different breast cancer tumor subtypes.
+The triple-negative subtype yields the best results, with the top 5 models achieving the highest mean DSC (0.76) and the tightest performance distribution.
+This suggests that tumors of this specific subtype might have the most distinct or recognizable morphological characteristics in the imaging modality used.
+Conversely, the luminal subtype proved to be the most challenging overall; it resulted in the lowest mean DSC (0.47) and the widest spread for the weaker models, while also producing the lowest individual outlier (DSC < 0.30) even among the top-performing methods.

+We evaluated the stability of the segmentation leaderboard across varying levels of the fairness weighting parameter $\lambda$ (Figure \ref{fig_rank_lambda_task1}).
+Because the segmentation models achieved relatively high overall performance, the final rankings proved resilient to adjustments in $\lambda$.
+When evaluating only based on performance score ($\lambda=1$), the the top four teams remain unchanged.
+Notably, the team AIH-MAMA, which incorporates explicit fairness adjustments into their algorithm, demonstrated significantly stronger fairness metrics than the teams in 5th and 6th position on performance score only ranking.
+Consequently, this strong fairness profile secures them the 5th position in the final aggregated leaderboard.